cmdcolin/jbrowse_piechart/README.md

 - glyph - can be PiechartPlugin/View/FeatureGlyph/PieAF or PiechartPlugin/View/FeatureGlyph/Pie
 - style.height - changes diameter of the drawn circle
 - style.variantColor - with PieAF glyph, this is a comma separated list.
-With Pie glyph it is the alt allele
+With Pie glyph it is the color for any alt allele: default green
-- style.nonvariantColor - the Pie glyph this is the ref allele
+- style.nonvariantColor - the Pie glyph this is the color for the ref allele: default orange

 ## Test data